 Ways of Dealing With Negative Elderly Parents

 In some of the examples above, medical help is needed to balance a loved one’s medications, clear up an infection or manage chronic pain.
 If dementia is a factor, there are now drugs that can minimize behavioral and personality changes.
 For many, anti-anxiety medications and even antipsychotic drugs can make a significant difference.
-Nonpharmaceutical options should be used as a first resort for managing behavioral problems in seniors, but all avenues should be explored to maximize their quality of life.
+Nonpharmaceutical options should be used as a first resort for managing behavioral problems in seniors, but all avenues should be explored to improve their quality of life.

 However, if your loved one has always been negative and impossible to please, you are faced with some hard decisions.
 You may be trying to do the right thing by providing care to this person despite their flaws, but you must take steps to preserve your own emotional well-being.
-Many people will never see change in an elder who is set in their ways.
+Most people will never see change in an elder who is set in their ways.
 Sometimes, with counseling and help, family members can learn techniques like detachment and establishing boundaries to create an atmosphere where they can be a hands-on caregiver for a difficult senior.